Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

 - We got introduced to **Yosys**, learning how it performs synthesis and how different **gate library flavors** help balance speed, power, and area.
 ---

-#### Thats all what we learned in day 1

-I attended every lecture in time but due to health issues i wasnt able to write github notes on that day itself but i was consistent everyday and did my all task everyday

----

-## A Note of Gratitude 🙏

-This journey has been more than just learning Verilog or tools—it’s been about clarity, confidence, and inspiration.
-I’m not worried about rankings like top 50 or top 20, because the knowledge we are receiving here is already a **golden reward** for students like us.

-To our teacher: thank you for simplifying what once felt impossible, and for sharing wisdom with such patience.
-You are truly a **gem for learners**, and words will never be enough to capture our gratitude.
-Once again, thank you, sir! 🌟

----

-# /mnt/data/silicon_repo/silicon-diary-main/Week1/Day1/Images/Read.md

-This read me will contain whole lecture and lab picture for Day1

----

-# /mnt/data/silicon_repo/silicon-diary-main/Week1/Day2/Readme.md

 # Day 2 – Timing Libraries, Hierarchical vs Flat Synthesis, and Efficient Flop Coding Styles
 Author: Jaynandan Kushwaha